tedmdelacruz/assetwarden/README.md

 # assetwarden

 Monitoring webpage assets, particularly JavaScript files, is highly useful in cybersecurity research.
-This enables security researchers to quickly find new API endpoints, exposed secrets, and even website features not yet available to the public.
+This enables security researchers to quickly find new API endpoints, exposed secrets, and even website features that are not yet available to the public.

+However, there are many challenges in monitoring webpage assets.
+Some of which are:
+- Dynamically loaded JS files that are not immediately loaded in the DOM tree
+- Unpredictable JS filenames that contain hashes (ex. "app.94d7d0ecf48110ba.js")
+- JS assets are sometimes loaded behind authentication

-`assetwarden` is a simple utility script that monitors JavaScript files of a website for changes.
+`assetwarden` is a simple asset monitoring framework that tackles these issues.

 ## Features
 - Easily configurable